backdoordetectors/backdoordetectors.github.io/index.md

 Please note that all videos' speed is slowed down by half for the viewer's convenience.

-## Compare with baseline backdoor detector in the wild
+## Compare with baseline backdoor detector in the real world

 <a name="baselineVideoSec"></a>

 {% include youtubePlayer.html id=page.baselineVideo %}